-Ph.D. student in Economics Inequality and Wealth Concentration Ph.D.
-Scholar
+Ph.D. student in Economics Stone PhD Scholar in Inequality and Wealth Concentration

-Ashley Craig is a PhD Candidate in the Department of Economics, specializing in public and labor economics.
-He received his undergraduate degree from the University of Sydney in 2009.
-Before coming to Harvard, he worked as an economist at the Reserve Bank of Australia and as a research assistant at the University of Sydney.
-The research issues that he is most passionate about relate to inequality and discrimination, including policies that can be used to counter them.
-His current work focuses on inequality by race, gender and income in the context of education.
+Ashley Craig is a PhD candidate in the Department of Economics, specializing in public and labor economics.
+He received his undergraduate degree from the University of Sydney in 2009, majoring in economics and econometrics.
+Before coming to Harvard, he worked as an economist at the Reserve Bank of Australia.
+The research issues that he is most passionate about relate to human capital investment, taxation, and inequality.

 Allison Daminger is a doctoral student in Sociology & Social Policy.
 Her current research centers on using both qualitative and quantitative methods to understand the mechanisms by which childhood poverty affects later life outcomes.
 Originally from New Jersey, Allison studied anthropology and global health at Princeton University and wrote a thesis on HIV/AIDS treatment in Guatemala City.
 After graduation in 2012, she worked first for an urban agriculture nonprofit and later for a nonprofit consulting firm that uses insights from behavioral science to solve social problems.